datahub-project/datahub/docs/features/feature-guides/properties/create-a-property.md

 4. **Applies To:** Specify which DataHub asset types (e.g., Datasets, Dashboards, Pipelines) the Structured Property can be associated with, ensuring relevance and precision.

 :::caution
-Once you have saved a Structured Property, you **cannot** edit or remove Allowed Values.
+Once you you save a Structured Property, you **cannot** edit or remove Allowed Values.
 However, you can add additional Allowed Values.
 :::

 For example, imagine your organization wants to standardize how data assets (e.g., Datasets, Tasks, Pipelines) are categorized during their development cycle.
 By creating a **Lifecycle Stage** Structured Property, you can set a pre-defined list of allowed statuses, such as **Draft**, **Review**, and **Prod**, ensuring consistency and transparency.